BujjuIsABee/shimelinux/README.md

 ### Tiling Window Managers

 ShimeLinux supports some tiling Wayland compositors, but they require additional steps to set up.
+Follow the steps listed below for your compositor.

 > [!NOTE]
-> If Shimeji are still not displaying properly after following the steps listed for your compositor, or you are using a compositor that is not supported, you will need to manually enable the Wayland environment:
+> If Shimeji are still not displaying properly, or you are using a compositor that is not supported, you will need to manually enable the Wayland environment:
 >
-> - Right-click on the system tray icon and select "Settings"
+> - Right-click the system tray icon and select "Settings"
-> - Select the "Window Mode" tab
-> - Press the "Environment Settings" button
+> - Select the "Window Mode" tab and click on the "Environment Settings" button
-> - Choose "Wayland"
+> - Choose "Wayland" (if it's not there, make sure `XDG_SESSION_TYPE` is set to `wayland`)
 >
 > You may encounter some issues when using the Wayland environment on an unsupported compositor.
-The only compositors that are supported are Hyprland, niri, sway, and KWin (KDE Plasma).
+The only compositors/DEs that are supported are Hyprland, niri, sway, KDE Plasma, and COSMIC.

 #### Hyprland